 The shelter was completed just in time.
-The President gave his goodbye speech and told us to save ourselves, if we could.
-Tears streamed down my face as we took our most prised possessions, our pets, some plants, books to read, the usual gumph, and locked ourselves in the bunker.
+The President gave his goodbye speech and told us to save ourselves if we could.
+Tears streamed down my face as we took our most prized possessions, our pets, some plants, books to read, the usual gumph, and locked ourselves in the bunker.
 It was cramped, to say the least, but we were alive.

 Small, uncomfortable bunk beds lined the walls.
 There was an open plan kitchen and dining room area.
 There was even a TV and DVD player, with a collection of all our favourite movies.
-The bathroom was specially designed to recycle the water.
-Our air supply was filtered and recycled.
+The bathroom was specially designed for recycling the water.
+Our air supply was filtered and reused.
 My parents had gone all out and spent their life savings building it.
 Money wasn’t really something we would need to worry about with the world ending and all.

-Climbing out of the tunnel that led to the outside world was nerve wracking.
+Climbing out of the tunnel that led to the outside world was nerve-wracking.
 We didn’t know what to expect.
 We’d had no contact with the outside world, no crackling radio signals, no emergency beacon.
-All we had were our over active imaginations.
+All we had were our over-active imaginations.
 We hoped that we’d find the world as we’d left it.
-That we’d been the targets of an elaborate hoax and that the year we’d spent down there in our hole had been a waste of time.
+That we’d been the targets of an elaborate hoax and the year we’d spent in our hole had been a waste of time.

 What we discovered was far worse than any of us had imagined.

-Our house or what was left of it was little more than a burnt out shell.
+Our house, or what was left of it, was little more than a burnt-out shell.
 There wasn’t much left of our small neighbourhood.
-There were no trees lining the streets, no grass, no flowers, just ash and sand.
+No trees lined the streets, no grass, no flowers, just ash and sand.
 A desert had claimed our once lush, green garden.
 From the top of the hill, where the Botanical Gardens had been, I could see what was left of our once beautiful capital city, Pretoria, and as I looked around at the ruins, I realised that my apartment was gone.
-All my furniture and belongings were gone and most of the people I’d known were now dead.
-Most hadn’t been buried, there hadn’t been much left to bury or anyone to bury them.
-Most of the bodies had been incinerated, but those that hadn’t had been left to be bleached by the never ending blaze of the sun and eventually turned to dust, blown away by the relentless wind.
+All my furniture and belongings were gone, and most of the people I’d known were now dead.
+Most hadn’t been buried, there hadn’t been much left to put in the ground or anyone to dig their graves.
+Most of the bodies had been incinerated, but those that hadn’t were left to be bleached by the never-ending blaze of the sun and eventually turned to dust, blown away by the relentless wind.

 We decided to stick close to the safety of our bunker and venture out in concentric rings for foraging purposes.
-We found a few tins of food at the small supermarket that had once been just up the road, but was now a few sand dunes away.
+We found a few tins of food at the small supermarket that had once been just up the road but was now a few sand dunes away.
 The store had, by some miracle, survived the initial solar flares.
 Sand was blown in by the wind, over the few standing walls and through every open gap it could find.
-We dug through the sand to find shelves and fridges and ice boxes.
-We’d shopped there since I was a little girl and seeing its walls broken down and burnt, broke something in me.
+We dug through the sand to find shelves and fridges and iceboxes.
+Since I was a little girl, we’d shopped there and seeing its walls broken down and burnt broke something in me.
 I screamed and howled like a woman whose only child had died.
 It was the first time I’d allowed myself to get hysterical.